Telltale-Modding-Group/DDS-D3DTX-Converter/Docs/articles/textures.md

  > [This page](https://www.khronos.org/opengl/wiki/Texture#Theory) has somewhat compact information if you are more interested.

-#### This information is overwhelming!
+### This information is overwhelming!
 Take a small break.
 I suggest looking through it briefly.
-In any case, Telltale mostly uses **BC1, BC2, BC3, BC4 and BC5** compressed formats, and **RGBA8**, **BGRA8** and **A8** uncompressed formats.
+In any case, Telltale mostly uses `BC1`, `BC2`, `BC3`, `BC4` and `BC5` compressed formats, and `RGBA8`, `BGRA8` and `A8` uncompressed formats.
 As for texture layouts - 99.9% are 2D textures.
 > Check out [this page](/Docs/articles/surfaces.md) for all available surface formats.

 ### This information is still overwhelming!
-The Texture Mod Tool provides Image Properties section, which reveals both information about the compression type format, the mipmap count and the texture layout (if you use the Debug Info button).
-This gives you information in which format to save and whether you should generate mipmaps or not.
-Telltale textures always have a mipmap count of at least 1.
+The `Telltale Texture Tool` provides `Image Properties` section, which reveals the most important information.
+Generally, try aiming for the same properties.
+Sometimes you can even change the surface format.
 > Check out [this page](/Docs/articles/surfaces.md) to know in which format to save.

 ### What changes can we make to textures?
-Technically you can change the width, height, surface format, mipmap count and potentially the layout (use this only for **creating** custom textures).
+You can change the width, height, surface format and the mip count.

-See [this page](/Docs/articles/surfaces.md) to know which format to use depending on the texture type.
+We can technically make new textures with different layouts.
-> [!WARNING]
+> See [this page](/Docs/articles/surfaces.md) to know which format to use depending on the texture type.

-> Warning: If the game crashes, that means the format is not supported for the game.
+> [!CAUTION]
- >>Example: BC6H and BC7 are not supported on older Telltale titles.
-The surface format needs to be changed to a supported one.
+> If the game crashes, that means the format is not supported for the game.
+An example being BC6H, which is not supported on older Telltale titles.
+Try different ones!
+The only one that works on all games is ARGB8 (or RGBA8).